Michael Landsberry

 Michael Terrence Landsberry (January 20, 1968 – October 21, 2013) was an American math teacher, Marine veteran, and Nevada Air National Guardsman who had served in the war in Afghanistan.
-During the Sparks Middle School shooting, he unsuccessfully attempted to reason with the shooter, Jose Reyes, before being shot and killed.
+During the Sparks Middle School shooting, he attempted to reason with the shooter, Jose Reyes, but was shot and killed.

 Early life and education

-Landsberry was born in Birmingham, Alabama on January 20, 1968.
+Landsberry was born in Birmingham, Alabama, on January 20, 1968.

 Landsberry attended McQueen High School in Reno and lettered four consecutive years in swimming, soccer and cross country before graduating in 1986.
 After graduating, he enlisted in the Marine Corps.
 In 1996, he graduated from Truckee Meadows Community College with an associate degree in criminal justice and law enforcement.
 In 2000, he received a bachelor's degree in elementary education from the University of Nevada, Reno.
 He received a master's degree in education administration and supervision from the University of Phoenix in 2005.

 Military career

-After graduating high school, Landsberry enlisted in the Marine Corps.
+After graduating high school, Landsberry enlisted in the United States Marine Corps.
 Later, in 2001, Landsberry enlisted in the Nevada Air National Guard and was assigned to the Aerial Port Flight.
 In March 2006, Landsberry deployed to Camp Arifjan, Kuwait, and performed duties as an airlift validator for the Central Command Deployment and Distribution Center.
 In May 2011, he deployed again to Bagram Airfield, Afghanistan, where he performed air transportation functions for the 455th Expeditionary Aerial Port Squadron.
-He attained the rank of Corporal and served as a field wireman before eventually being promoted to master sergeant.
+He attained the rank of corporal and served as a field wireman before eventually being promoted to master sergeant.

 Awards

-His military awards include: the Commendation Medal, the Joint Service Achievement Medal, the Air Force Achievement Medal, the Navy Achievement Medal, the Air Force Outstanding Unit Award, the Good Conduct Medal, the Reserve Good Conduct Medal, the National Defense Service Medal, the Afghanistan Campaign Medal, the Global War on Terrorism Expeditionary Medal, the Global War on Terrorism Service Medal, the Sea Service Ribbon, the Air Force Expeditionary Service Ribbon, the Navy Arctic Service Ribbon, the Air Force Longevity Service Award, the Armed Forces Reserve Medal, the NATO Medal, the Nevada State Commendation Medal, the Nevada Humanitarian Service Ribbon, the Nevada Air National Guard Overseas Deployment Ribbon, the Nevada Meritorious Service Ribbon and the Nevada Guard Service Ribbon.
+His military awards include: the Air Force Commendation Medal, the Joint Service Achievement Medal, the Air Force Achievement Medal, the Navy Achievement Medal, the Air Force Outstanding Unit Award, the Good Conduct Medal, the Reserve Good Conduct Medal, the National Defense Service Medal, the Afghanistan Campaign Medal, the Global War on Terrorism Expeditionary Medal, the Global War on Terrorism Service Medal, the Sea Service Ribbon, the Air Force Expeditionary Service Ribbon, the Navy Arctic Service Ribbon, the Air Force Longevity Service Award, the Armed Forces Reserve Medal, the NATO Medal, the Nevada State Commendation Medal, the Nevada Humanitarian Service Ribbon, the Nevada Air National Guard Overseas Deployment Ribbon, the Nevada Meritorious Service Ribbon and the Nevada Guard Service Ribbon.
 He was posthumously awarded the Airman's Medal and the National Guard Association's Valley Forge Cross for Heroism.